ceres-solver/ceres-solver/docs/source/nnls_solving.rst

       };

-   ``PrepareForEvaluation()`` is called before Ceres requests residuals or jacobians for a given setting of the parameters.
+   ``PrepareForEvaluation()`` is called before Ceres requests residuals or Jacobians for a given setting of the parameters.

    User parameters (the double* values provided to the cost functions) are fixed until the next call to ``PrepareForEvaluation()``.
 If ``new_evaluation_point == true``, then this is a new point that is different from the last evaluated point.
-Otherwise, it is the same point that was evaluated previously (either jacobian or residual) and the user can use cached results from previous evaluations.
-If ``evaluate_jacobians`` is true, then Ceres will request jacobians in the upcoming cost evaluation.
+Otherwise, it is the same point that was evaluated previously (either Jacobian or residual) and the user can use cached results from previous evaluations.
+If ``evaluate_jacobians`` is true, then Ceres will request Jacobians in the upcoming cost evaluation.

-   Using this callback interface, Ceres can notify you when it is about to evaluate the residuals or jacobians.
+   Using this callback interface, Ceres can notify you when it is about to evaluate the residuals or Jacobians.
 With the callback, you can share computation between residual blocks by doing the shared computation in PrepareForEvaluation() before Ceres calls CostFunction::Evaluate() on all the residuals.
-It also enables caching results between a pure residual evaluation and a residual & jacobian evaluation, via the new_evaluation_point argument.
+It also enables caching results between a pure residual evaluation and a residual & Jacobian evaluation, via the new_evaluation_point argument.

    One use case for this callback is if the cost function compute is moved to the GPU.
 In that case, the prepare call does the actual cost